 What is special about City's Economics Bachelor degrees?

-In this short video, Dr Javier Ortega (Associate Head of Department) explains why City is different from other universities offering Economics.
+In this short video, Dr Javier Ortega (Head of Department) explains why City is different from other universities offering Economics.

 Interview with Professor Giulia Iori